 What is Legionella?

-Legionella is a bacteria naturally found in water environments, such as lakes and rivers.
+Legionella is a bacteria naturally found in water and wet environments such as lakes and rivers.
 It can get into cold water supplies through water treatment centres, and from there into your home.
 All man-made hot and cold water systems are likely to provide an environment where Legionella can grow.
-It’s likely to grow in environments where:
+It can grow in environments where:

-- There is some 'food' for the organism to grow on such as rust, sludge, scale, biofilm etc.
+- there is some 'food' for the organism to grow on such as rust, sludge, scale or biofilm.

 Legionnaires is a serious lung disease caused by inhaling small droplets of water containing Legionella bacteria.
 This disease is potentially fatal and can affect anybody.
 However, some groups of people are more at risk: